Data-Network-Lab/dntheme/README.md

-This repo contains the functions of the `dntheme` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by the Data Network associates.
+This repo contains the functions of the `dntheme` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by the Data Network associates & projects.

 ## Installation 🔨